seanpmaxwell/Typescript-Best-Practices/README.md

 ## 🗂️ File organization

-A predictable layout lets readers guess where something lives before searching.
+A consistent layout makes it easier mentally break apart complex logic and keep more content within one file.

 ### The hierarchy

-Largest to smallest: **folders → files → regions → sections → blocks** (at file level or inside a function).
+Largest to smallest: **folders -> files -> regions -> sections -> blocks** (at file level or inside a function).

 ### Top-down file layout